-Fig.1 (A) Principle of the side-illumination darkfield technique.
+Fig. 1 (A) Principle of the side-illumination darkfield technique.
 (B) Schematics and (C) experimental prototypes of the darkfield microscopy with side LED illumination designed for inverted and (D) upright microscopes.

-Fig. 2 Resonance peaks of NPs are selected to fit the spectral emission of the color LED used for lateral illumination and to the imaging camera detector filters.
+Fig. 2 Resonance peaks of NPs are selected to fit the spectral emission of the color LED used for lateral illumination and for the imaging camera detector filters.
 (A) CL246 LED spectral emission properties.
-(B) Scattering properties of 70nm Ag NPs, 80nm Au NPs and 40x80nm Au NRs in PBS (solid line) and in Vectashield mounting medium(dashed line).
+(B) Scattering properties of 70 nm Ag NPs, 80 nm Au NPs and $40 \times 80$ nm Au NRs in PBS (solid line) and in the Vectashield mounting medium (dashed line).
 (C) Transmission spectral profiles of CMOS camera Bayer filters.